omidabed/Omid-s-wbsite/content/authors/admin/_index.md

 # - Researchers
 # - Visitors
 ---
-Omid Abed is a graduate Student at the university of Tehran.
-His research interest are active photonic and artificial deep neural networks.
-He is experienced in multiphysics simulations.
-Currently, He is trying to design more efficinet and more precise optical devices with the help of novel optimization methods (e.g, deep learning).
-In a bigger picture, he dreams about using artificial intelligence to make better devices in every aspect.
+I'm  a graduate Student at the university of Tehran.
+My research interest are nanophotonics and artificial neural networks.
+I'm experienced in multiphysics simulations.
+Currently, I'm trying to design more efficinet and more precise optical devices with the help of novel optimization methods (e.g, deep learning).
+In a bigger picture, I dream about using artificial intelligence to make better devices in every aspect.